BKoppad/PyBGPv2/README.md

-This is Pythpn Automation Script repo for BGP configuration.
+This is Pythpn Automation Script repo for BGP configuration on Cisco Router.